arnicas/interactive-vis-course/Week2/README.md

 Some of the reading for this week will motivate the interactive vis techniques we are going to cover in this class.

-* [When Telling Data Driven Stories, Let Readers Ask Questions Too](http://mediashift.org/2015/08/when-telling-data-driven-stories-let-readers-ask-questions-too/) (Tableau examples that motivate interaction and data sharing)
+* [When Telling Data Driven Stories, Let Readers Ask Questions Too](http://mediashift.org/2015/08/when-telling-data-driven-stories-let-readers-ask-questions-too/) (Tableau examples that motivate interaction and data sharing; we won't make our final projects in Tableau, but you're welcome to prototype with it.)
-* [A Tour Through The Visualization Zoo](http://queue.acm.org/detail.cfm?id=1805128)- some examples of less common visualization techniques, possible in D3.
 * [The Eyes Have It (1996)](shneidermanEyesHaveIt.pdf), Ben Shneiderman - a classic article that features the mantra everyone must memorize:

     *Overview first, zoom and filter, then details on demand.